- Mutual Evaluations

 To qualify as an assessor, delegates from APG members must undertake and successfully complete a training course in the FATF 2013 Methodology prior to the on-site visit.

 The APG has conducted two rounds of evaluations since 1997.
 The second round commenced in 2005 and concluded in July 2012 under the FATF’s 2004 methodology.
-A new round will commence in 2014 under the FATF’s revised 2012 standards and 2013 methodology.
+A new round commenced in 2014 under the FATF’s revised 2012 standards and 2013 methodology.
 Unlike the previous methodology the 2013 rules combine an assessment of:

 - First, the “technical” compliance of an APG member’s system with the FATF Recommendations; and